Certified LeSS Practitioner Training

 For development companies who need to scale Scrum for large development groups, LeSS is a set of principles, rules, and guides that provides validated experiments for scaling Scrum in your specific context.
 Unlike prescriptive & big method alternatives LeSS scales Scrum without adding extra layers and processes and engages people to create the necessary changes themselves.

-The Certified LeSS Practioner course is an in-depth 3-day course covering the LeSS principles, framework and rules, and guides.
+The Certified LeSS Practioner course is an in-depth 3-day course covering the LeSS organization design principles, framework and rules, and guides.
 It provides essential information for adopting LeSS to your product development group.
 This highly interactive course ensures you are ready to start adopting LeSS in your organization!
-The course covers the fundamental LeSS principles and thinking tools, hands-on tools, stories on LeSS adoptions, exercises and extensive LeSS Q&A to ensure we discuss the topics most of the interest to the participants.
+The course covers the fundamental LeSS principles and thinking tools, hands-on tools, stories on LeSS adoptions, exercises, and extensive LeSS Q&A to ensure we discuss the topics most of the interest to the participants.

 All participants will be a Certified LeSS Practitioner and will get an account on less.works.
 Here they can find additional information about LeSS, share course information and stay in contact with the other course participants.
 All participants get a copy of the book: Large-Scale Scrum: More with LeSS.